-Fast forward to an unseasonably warm, windless mid-April day and I too have now done the Mount Burke hike.
+Fast forward to an unseasonably warm, windless mid-April day and I too have now done the hike up Mount Burke.
 It’s completely doable with snow on the ground, providing you take a pair of icers with you and perhaps a set of poles.
 There is a narrow ridge that’s easy enough to navigate if don’t have a severe case of acrophobia, but I wouldn’t want to attempt it on snow without the icers.

 Mount Burke hike summary